bearsunday/bearsunday.github.io/manual/en/blog_create.md

             ->uri('app://self/blog/posts')
             ->withQuery(['title' => $title, 'body' => $body])
             ->eager->request();

         // redirect
         $this->code = 303;
         $this->headers = ['Location' => '/blog/posts'];
         return $this;
     }
+}
 {% endhighlight %}

 Unlike with the GET interface with the `withQuery()` the parameters for the resource request are set.
 Note that unlike a regular PHP method there is no order values are set using named parameters.
 Like a web request it has been set up for the method request to be made with a `key=value` style query.
 (The key is the parameter name.)

 An **eager->request()** shows that the resource request will be made *immediately*.

-From the console let's try a `POST` via a posts page resource request.
+From the console let's try a `POST` via a newpost page resource request.

 ```
-$ php apps/Demo.Sandbox/bootstrap/contexts/api.php post 'page://self/blog/posts?title=hello%20again&body=how%20have%20you%20been%20?'
+$ php apps/Demo.Sandbox/bootstrap/contexts/api.php post 'page://self/blog/posts/newpost?title=hello%20again&body=how%20have%20you%20been%20?'
 ```

-Now when you make a POST request to the posts view page a post resource is added.
+Now when you make a POST request to the newpost page a post resource is added.